A Manopt Problem

 return the manifold stored within an AbstractManoptProblem

-Usually, such a problem is determined by the manifold or domain of the optimisation and the objective with all its properties used within an algorithm – see The Objective.
-For that we can just use
+Usually, such a problem is determined by the manifold or domain of the optimisation and the objective with all its properties used within an algorithm, see The Objective.
+For that one can just use

 Manopt.DefaultManoptProblem